thopkins568-glitch/ShipFastEngine/README.md

 ShipFast Engine

-A small, fast, beginner-friendly TypeScript game engine for web games.
+A small, fast, beginner‑friendly TypeScript game engine for web games.

 ShipFast is intentionally minimal: no ECS, no physics engine, no heavy abstractions.
 It’s designed so you can read the whole engine, understand it, and ship games quickly.

 ---

-Features
+✨ Features

-TypeScript + ES modules
+TypeScript + ES Modules

 Deterministic game loop (dt in seconds)

 Scene system with lifecycle hooks

-Simple entity model with z-ordering
+Simple entity model with z‑ordering

 Keyboard + touch input